silshack/spring2016/_posts/ShyArmadillo8/2016-02-09-JasminePlottChapter8Exercises.md

 Here is my 8.1 Exercise:
 <iframe src="https://trinket.io/embed/python/1acf97e19a" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-I really liked messing around this exercise.
+I really liked messing around with this exercise.
 There is something so soothing about creating a list and then destroying it.
 Here is the function that I used to create my list chopping:

 ```
 def chop(cheeses):